freeCodeCamp/guide/src/pages/miscellaneous/learn-about-the-latex-language/index.md

 ---
 title: Learn About the Latex Language
 ---
-LaTeX is designed for the production of technical and scientific documentation.
-You can create matrix, arrays or several other mathmatical functions.
+LaTeX (pronounced LAH-tekh or LAY-tekh) is designed for the production of technical and scientific documentation.
+You can easily create matrices, arrays, and other mathmatical functions using this typesetting system.
+Users can format their documents using code instead of a Graphical User Interface (GUI).

 `$$ (latex language) $$`